-All boats (including PWCs) must show running lights between sunset and sunrise and during periods of restricted visibility.
+All boats need their running lights on between sunset and sunrise.
+Lights also need to be on during periods of restricted visibility.

-A sailboat operating under power or under power and sail, must display the proper lights for a power boat.
-Check lights regularly to ensure that they are working properly.
+A sailboat operating under power or under power and sail must display the proper lights for a power boat.
+Check lights to ensure that they are always working.

-This section describes the inland and international requirements for boats less than 20 meters (65 feet 7 inches).
-In many cases, the lights prescribed for a particular boat are the same under both rules.
+This section describes the inland and international requirements for boats less than 65 feet 7 inches.
+Often, the lights prescribed for a particular boat are the same under both rules.
 Any exceptions are noted.

-On inland and international waters, a power driven boat shall exhibit navigation lights, as shown in graphic number one (1).
-Vessels less than 12 meters (39 feet-4 inches) may show the lights shone in figure 1 or 2 above.
-In international waters, a power driven boat of less than 7 meters (23 feet) in length, whose maximum speed cannot exceed 7 knots shall exhibit an all-round white light, or have ready-at-hand an electric torch or lighted lantern showing a white light which shall be exhibited in sufficient time to prevent a collision.
+On inland and international waters, a power-driven boat will show navigation lights, in graphic number one (1).
+Vessels less than 39 feet-4 inches will show the lights in figure 1 or 2 above.
+In international waters, motorboats less than 23 feet in length, where the greatest speed cannot exceed 7 knots shall exhibit an all-around white light or have ready at hand an electric torch or lighted lantern showing a white light shown in enough time to prevent a collision.

 Sailboats and Manually Propelled Boats (Paddlecraft)